gregorbj/Archive-VisionEval/api/model_system_design.md

 - **Seed** This is a number that modules use as a random seed to make model runs reproducible.

-The *model_parameters.json* can contain global parameters for a particular model configuration that may be used by multiple modules.
+The "model_parameters.json" can contain global parameters for a particular model configuration that may be used by multiple modules.
 For example, a model configuration to be a GreenSTEP model may require some parameters that are not required by a model configuration for an RSPM model.
 For example, the GreenSTEP model uses a parameter that is the total base year DVMT by light-duty vehicles to calibrate a factor used to compute commercial service vehicle travel.
 Parameters in this file should not include parameters that are specific to a module or data that would more properly be model inputs.
 While this file is available to establish global model parameters, it should be used sparingly in order enhance transferrability of modules between different models.

-The *geography.csv* file describes all of the geographic relationships for the model and the names of geographic entities in a [CSV-formatted](https://en.wikipedia.org/wiki/Comma-separated_values) text file.
+The "geography.csv" file describes all of the geographic relationships for the model and the names of geographic entities in a [CSV-formatted](https://en.wikipedia.org/wiki/Comma-separated_values) text file.
 The CSV format, like the JSON format is a plain text file.
 It is used rather than the JSON format because the geographic relationships are best described in table form and the CSV format is made for tabular data.
 In addition, a number of different open source and commercial spreadsheet and GIS programs can export tabular data in a CSV-formatted files.
 The structure of the model system geography is described in detail in Section 6.2 below.

-The *units.csv* file describes the default units to be used for storing complex data types in the model.
+The "units.csv" file describes the default units to be used for storing complex data types in the model.
 The VisionEval model system keeps track of the types and units of measure of all data that is processed.
 The model system recognizes 4 primitive data types, a number of complex data types (e.g. currency, distance), and a compound data type.
 The primitive data types are data types recognized by the R language: 'double', 'integer', 'character', and 'logical'.
-The complex data types such as 'distance' and 'time' define types of data that are related and may be converted between related measurement units.
-The compound data type combines two or more complex data types in an expression (e.g. MI/HR).
+The complex data types such as 'distance' and 'time' define types of data that have defined measurement units and factors for converting between units.
+The compound data type combines two or more complex data types whose units are defined in an expression (e.g. MI/HR).
 The *units.csv* describes the default units used to store complex data types in the datastore.
 The file structure and an example are described in more detail in Section 6.3 below.

-The *deflators.csv* defines the annual deflator values, such as the consumer price index, that are used to convert currency values between different years for currency demonination.
+The "deflators.csv" defines the annual deflator values, such as the consumer price index, that are used to convert currency values between different years for currency demonination.
 The file structure and an example are described in more detail in Section 6.4 below.

-The *inputs* directory contains all of the input files for a scenario.
+The "inputs" directory contains all of the input files for a scenario.
 All input files are CSV-formatted text files.
 Each module specifies what input files it needs and names and types of data to be included in the needed files.
 There are several requirements for the structure of input files.
 These requirements are described in section 6.5 below.

 #### 6.2.
 Model Geography